shkhuz/shkhuz.github.io/blog/the-java-properties-file-fiasco.md

+---
-# The Java .properties file fiasco
+title: The Java .properties file fiasco
+date: 2025-09-06
+synopsis: >
+  I needed to integrate a Git library into my blog app.
+But upon building, it just didn't work.
+Lack of experience on working with Java/Android was pretty apparent, but at the end I got it to work.
+---

 My task for today was to integrate a Git library into my blog app.
 I had a skeleton hand-rolled Java Android app with no build system -- only a Makefile.